aquefir/slre/README.md

 # SLRE: Super Light Regular Expressions

-SLRE is an ANSI C library that implements a subset of Perl&rsquo;
-regular expression syntax.
+SLRE is an ANSI C library that implements a subset of Perl&rsquo;s regular expression syntax.
 The main features of SLRE are:

 * Written in strict ANSI C (C89)